FBR signs contract to trace tax-evading sectors

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Amid notices issued by the Islamabad High Court to parties concerned on a writ petition filed by Reliance IT Solution against awarding contract, the FBR on Friday signed a contract with AJCL Consortium to place Track and Trace System for the major tax-evading sectors, including cigarettes, sugar, cement, fertilizer and beverages.
+ISLAMABAD: Amid the Islamabad High Court issued notices to parties concerned on a writ petition filed by Reliance IT Solution against awarding contract, the FBR on Friday signed a contract with AJCL Consortium to place Track and Trace System for the major tax-evading sectors, including cigarettes, sugar, cement, fertilizer, and beverages.

 The Islamabad High Court issued notices to the parties concerned but did not grant a stay order to halt the process.
 Now the FBR on Friday signed a contract with the AJCL consortium by declaring that there was no conflict of interest as alleged by the parties concerned.